How Can a Bakersfield Workers Compensation Attorney Help?

 Filing a workers’ compensation appeal is important if your claim has been denied for some reason.
 In the presence of a workers’ comp denial, an injured worker in Bakersfield can file an appeal, or Petition for Reconsideration, with the California Workers’ Compensation Appeals Board.
 This seven-member board is responsible for reviewing decisions made by Division of Workers’ Compensation administrative law judges, and for regulating the adjudication process concerning workers’ compensation claims, disputes and appeals.

 Our law firm represents workers throughout Bakersfield who need to file workers’ compensation appeals.
-With our experience in workers’ compensation law and our commitment to protecting our clients’ rights and interests, our law firm can assist you in properly filing your Petition for Reconsideration and seeking a better resolution for your case.
+With our experience in workers’ compensation law and our commitment to protecting our client’s rights and interests, our law firm can assist you in properly filing your Petition for Reconsideration and seeking a better resolution for your case.
 After all, it is possible that your claim was unjustly denied or that pertinent information was overlooked.
-An attorney can work to ensure this is brought to light and your rights as an injured worker are properly represented and protected.
+A Bakersfield Workers Compensation Attorney can work to ensure this is brought to light and your rights as an injured worker are properly represented and protected.

 - Inform your supervisor or manager that you were injured.
 It is important to take this step right away, as delaying may limit your right to recover benefits.